University of Wolverhampton's Data Breach Incident Management Policy and Guidance

 Pursuant to the UK GDPR, where there is a high risk to the rights and freedoms of the affected data subjects’ consideration should also be given to whether or not to notify them.
 If it is decided that notification is necessary, this should be done without undue delay.
 The IG Team will make the determination in parallel with that for notification to the ICO.

-Serious high-risk breaches may require a ‘media message’ to be communicated to individuals concerned and the public at large, dependant on the seriousness and extent of the breach, which should be considered and implemented where appropriate.
+Serious high-risk breaches may require a ‘media message’ to be communicated to individuals concerned and the public at large, dependent on the seriousness and extent of the breach, which should be considered and implemented where appropriate.
 The IG Team will coordinate this with the Corporate Communications Team if necessary.

 Evaluation and Response